chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

 Mesh
 ~~~~~

 In this example, we choose a ``cylinder`` grid type to create a cylinder.
 Grid arguments are the radius and half-length, respectively.
 Therefore, the specified grid arguments create a cylinder with a diameter of 0.24 m and a length of 0.36 m.
 The grid is refined 4 times to reach the desired cell size to particle diameter ratio (see packing in ball example for more details).
+The ``expand particle-wall contact search`` is used in concave geometries to enable particle-wall contact search with boundary faces of neighbor cells for particles located in each boundary cell.

 .. code-block:: text

     subsection mesh
         set type                 				   = dealii
         set grid type      	     				= cylinder
         set grid arguments       				   = 0.12:0.18
         set initial refinement   				   = 4
+        set expand particle-wall contact search = true
     end